-Encouraged by response to our previous post on Collocations we are introducing new sets of collocations this week.
-These will definitely help you improve vocabulary
+Encouraged by the response to our previous post on Collocations we are introducing new sets of collocations this week.
+These will definitely help you improve vocabulary.

 A collocation is a sequence of words or terms that co-occur more often than would be expected by chance.
-Instead of going through technicality we are introducing few workable set of words which can be definitely used in Business English, GRE, TOEFL and IELTS.
+Instead of going through technicality we are introducing few workable set of words which can be definitely used in GREand IELTS.

 - Workable solution

 Usage: to describe a feasible fixture/ solution for the task at hand

 Example: “As far as pollution is concerned, reducing carbon emission is the only workable solution.”

 Example: Our efforts in the case of the celebrity have borne the fruitful results as the court has denied the bail to her.